Tips for Travelling Solo in Madagascar

 Considering Travelling to Madagascar?
 Just Go For It!

-If you like a bit of adventure, huge spaces of untouched nature and incredibly rich culture, then you will never have time to feel lonely.
+If you aren't keen on the idea of group tours in Africa, like a bit of adventure, huge spaces of untouched nature and incredibly rich culture, then you will never have time to feel lonely in Madagascar.

 By Jennifer Godden